Satellite photos show burning Iran space center launch pad | WTOP

 “Whenever activity and research bear successful results, we will announce the good news,” Hatami said.
 Iran at times in the past hasn’t acknowledged failed launches.

-The apparent attempt to launch the Nahid-1 comes after two failed satellite launches of the Payam and Doosti in January and February.
+The apparent failed rocket launch comes after two failed satellite launches of the Payam and Doosti in January and February.
 A separate fire at the Imam Khomeini Space Center in February also killed three researchers, authorities said at the time.

+“I think it is certainly an image problem,” said Michael Connell, an Iran analyst at the Arlington, Virginia-based nonprofit research organization CNA.
+“I think it’s going to embarrass the Iranian space agency.
+On the other hand though, getting a satellite into space … takes time.”

 Over the past decade, Iran has sent several short-lived satellites into orbit and in 2013 launched a monkey into space.